The World’s Best Men’s T-Shirt? Big Claim! We’ve Reviewed 8 Tees That Might Fit the Bill

 Are the Best Tees Necessarily Loopwheeled?

-Five out of seven of the tees we tested are loopwheeled.
+Six out of eight of the tees we tested are loopwheeled.
 Made with a special kind of machine that knits in a circle and uses gravity to tighten the knit, loopwheeled jersey fabrics manage to be both dense and soft at the same time.

 The circular knitting pattern produces tubes rather than sheets of knitted fabric.
 This means you need a different machine for each size, but it also means no side seams and a tee that will hold its shape for much longer.